Here's what some past applicants told us about the experience of interviewing to be a corps member.

-You’ll do a 5-minute sample teach and participate in a short group activity.
+You’ll then complete a 5-minute sample teach and participate in a short case activity.

 “The personal interview gave me a chance to define myself as a leader and articulate the motivations that drive me to teach.”

 “They weren't the usual interview questions that I have been asked before, but they seemed to be more towards learning who I was and not just how I worked.”

 Throughout the day, you will also learn about Teach For America’s mission.